Skip to main content

 That second part is not unusual — admissions offices across higher education are increasingly using AI for application triage, scoring assistance, and routine document processing.
 What's unusual is MEDEX being upfront about it.

-But the first part — reserving the right to use detection tools — puts MEDEX out of step with PAEA's central guidance.
+But the first part — reserving the right to use detection tools — puts MEDEX out of step with PAEA's central policy.

 The PAEA contradiction

 PAEA, the Physician Assistant Education Association that operates CASPA, has been remarkably honest about the unreliability of current AI-detection tools.
-From PAEA's published guidance for member programs (What Your Program Should Know About AI and Admissions):
+PAEA first published this position as informal advisory guidance in September 2023 (What Your Program Should Know About AI and Admissions):

 "PAEA will not investigate an applicant if the only evidence the applicant did not write their personal essay comes from AI detection software.
 The Association's position is that current AI detection tools are simply not reliable enough yet."